Coat change in horses

 - 3 tablespoons of zeolite powder (for cleansing and revitalization)

-- 80 ml apple cider vinegar (for gentle cleansing and shine enhancement)
+- 80 ml apple cider vinegar (for gentle cleaning and shine enhancement)

-- 10 drops of tea tree essential oil (optional, for additional protection and skin care)
+- 10 drops of tea tree essential oil (optional, for added protection and skin care)

 Preparation:

-1. Mix the zeolite powder with the water in a bowl and stir evenly until the powder is completely dissolved.
+1. Mix the zeolite powder with the water in a bowl and stir evenly until the powder has completely dissolved.

 2. Add the apple cider vinegar and mix the solution again.